 Joyce Kinley, Kinley and Associates

-Alex Koppelman, Planning and Development Services of Kenton County
+Alex Koppelman, PDS of Kenton County

 Kat Lyons, Center for Independent Living Options Inc.